 "The type of guy he is, the only (way he's not) on the field is if the sky's falling," Vikings tight end Visanthe Shiancoe said.

-The Giants (8-4) boast one of the best defenses in football and are tied with the Packers for the league lead in sacks.
+The Giants (8-4), stuck in Kansas City on Saturday night, have one of the best defenses in football and are tied with the Packers for the league lead in sacks.

 If Favre cannot play, Tarvaris Jackson will start.
 He completed 15 of 22 passes for 187 yards with two touchdowns and three interceptions in the 38-14 victory over the Bills last weekend.
 Jackson said he got almost all of the reps in practice this week and is ready to go if Favre can't make it.